drivechain-project/drivechain.info/_posts/2018-09-24-first-release.md

 * 5 BTC -- Change from when we sent 16 of our 21 starting BTC to the sidechain.
 * 9.98996640 BTC -- the 10 BTC side-to-main transfer, minus various sidechain and mainchain fees.

+## 4. Other Features

+This release has:

+1. New PoW algorithm -- for testing purposes, obviously.
+2. UTXO loader -- faster than doing an initial chain-sync.
+3. One-way replay protection -- the best of both worlds, this replays transactions until the user installs the software, after which each of the user's txns inherit permanent replay protection as they are used.
+It is user-based, not time-of-fork-based.

 ## Conclusion